Stress Resilience: 12 Strategies to Grow Stronger Through Stress

 Practice Gratitude

 There has been a lot of research on the benefits of a gratitude practice.
-According to a 2016 study publish in Psychotherapy Research, gratitude can benefit stress, anxiety, and depression (10).
-The study involved 300 mostly college students adults seeking mental health counseling on campus for depression or anxiety.
+According to a 2016 study published in Psychotherapy Research, gratitude can benefit stress, anxiety, and depression (10).
+The study involved 300 mostly college students and adults seeking mental health counseling on campus for depression or anxiety.

 Participants were divided into three groups.
 One group had to write a letter of gratitude for three weeks.
 Another group had to write about their negative life experiences.
 The third control group had no tasks but was asked to carry on as normal.
 All groups received counseling.
 According to the study, the group that was asked to write gratitude letters reported significantly better mental health than the other groups even twelve weeks after the experiment.